Major Jesse Marcel, an intelligence officer from Roswell Army Air Field,

 In the decades after the Roswell Incident there were many more reports of UFOs, including two more that occurred near Roswell.
 Some of these new reports mentioned alien bodies that had been discovered among the crash debris.
 These bodies were not a part of the original reports of 1947, so they were not discussed beyond a brief mention in the Air Force’s report, but at some point dim memories and inaccurate retellings had caused the various reports to become mixed up and conflated, so that the original 1947 incident was associated not just with the idea of a flying saucer landing in the desert, but also with rumors of dead aliens and more government cover-ups.
 In 1995 there was even a film released of an alleged “alien autopsy” that took place in connection with the 1947 crash.

 In order to respond to these later allegations, the Air Force published a 1997 update to their 1995 report.
+The update was confidently titled The Roswell Incident: Case Closed.
 Together, these two reports provide the definitive U.S. Army statement on what really happened during the Roswell incident.

 In the final report, which celebrates its 25th anniversary this year, Air Force researchers investigated reports of alien bodies, and concluded that in every case there was a logical explanation much more mundane than treating them as evidence of the misadventures of extraterrestrial visitors.
 In almost every case, the fantastic stories collected by UFO theorists and enthusiasts proved to be misinterpretations—intentional or inadvertent—of actual operations and tests carried out by the U.S. Air Force in the 1950s.
 In some cases, the “alien” bodies were in reality anthropometric test dummies, sometimes damaged, used in scientific experiments involving high altitude balloons.
 In other cases, there were real bodies, but they were human Air Force personnel who had been injured or killed in the line of duty, not creatures from outer space.